EthanDGee/LightningLinks/README.md

     - **`c: Create`**
       This creates a new note based on a topic you specify.
 Simply follow the prompt to enter your desired topic, and the tool will intelligently generate a new note for you.
+    - **`a: Ask yourself`**
+      This allows you to ask questions about your notes and get detailed answers based on your knowledge base.
+      Simply enter your question when prompted, and the tool will analyze your notes to provide a comprehensive response.
     - **`q: Quit`**
       Use this to exit the tool